neonmik/Wave-Machine-Firmware/README.md

             + Improved the handling of USB-MIDI notes and there update calls.
             + Finally added and tested
         + EEPROM
+            + Feature: Added storage locations for Presets, Factory Presets, and System settings.
+Have given provision for 8 banks of 8 presets (64 Presets) at 2 pages each (128 bytes).
+            + Improvement: Refactored EEPROM Preset storage code to dirctly handle PRESET struct for neater handling of preset saving/loading.
-            + Improved Save handling, moved code preset saving code into here to make the UI more friendly:- Rewrite lower storgae code to use PRESET struct instead of breaking it down into bytes (was for an issue due to page size I believe)
+            + Improved Save handling, moved code preset saving code into here to make the UI more friendly.
         + LEDs
+            + Bugfix: RGB toggle wasn't in the correct oreintation on exit - this was due to an issue with how colour settings were handled.
+            + Improvement: Test function and flashDelay/Cycle functions now handle delay parameters properly.
             + Test script for LEDs
                 + Added function to show led test on startup if Preset button is held down
+        + ADC
+            + Bugfix: ADC figures were not scanned properly on startup - rearranged startup controls and added a delay to stop race conditions that were present after the changes.
         + Buttons
         + Keys
         + DAC

     + Arp:
+        + Improvement: Added a control for Chord Arp which can be accessed from
         + Feature: Added a setting for Chord Arp along with its associated functions.
         + Bugfix: Arp was getting stuck at top or bottom of range.
 Reworked Octave direction code, aswell as setDirection code.
         + Feature: Added a new Arp mode!
 Octave Arp:- Plays all notes simultaneously up to POLYPHONY.
 If the Range setting is set more than 0, it will also Octavate in the same direction as the normal arp is set.